 10. Your experience will be more meaningful.

 These experiences conquer you and shape up your personality.
 Instead of just taking a look, I enjoy and meet locals and experience a place through them instead of just hitting up tourist sites.
-Travelling always opens up a different world to you.
+Traveling always opens up a different world for you.
 You learn about various cuisines, cultures, habits and meet different people.
 It adds to your self-development and you get to learn way more than any class will ever teach you.
-Among all these you discover a new you too.
-Some hidden talents and habits that you never knew may emerge and make you wonder if you really had it till now.
+Among all these, you discover a new you too.
+Some hidden talents and habits that you never knew may emerge and make you wonder if you had it till now.

 Have you tried traveling alone?
 How was the experience?
 What are the things that you learned?
 If not, would you consider traveling on your own in the future? ❤